ScientiFox/REDWOLF/README.md

 For the actual interface to the LLMs, Redwolf uses Ollama.
 A lot of the main nerds will tell you to avoid it, and there is an intend to port the package over to llama.cpp at some point, but for now ollama is easier to use, easier to install, and easier to grab models for, so it's the baseline.
 We keep archived copies of the ollama package and

 ### Requirements
-The Redwolf package requires the following additional packages:
+This deployment is an experimental package, not a turnkey system, and assumes you have Python installed (you can get it [here](https://www.python.org/downloads/)!), although it should only require a few steps to get running.
+Additionally, the Redwolf package requires the following additional packages:

 `numpy, cv2, ollama, nltk, libzim, bs4`